CONDITIONS OF ENROLMENT

 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website www.acc.co.nz

 International students (including group students) must have appropriate and current medical and travel insurance while studying in New Zealand.
-This is a requirement under Education (Pastoral Care of International Students) Code of Practice 2021 The School offers insurance so feel free to get in touch with the International team to find out more
+This is a requirement under The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021.
+The School offers insurance so feel free to get in touch with the International team to find out more

 If International students wish to purchase their own insurance elsewhere, the School needs to be provided with a copy of the Insurance Certificate and policy wordings in English so we may determine whether the insurance provides sufficient cover for the student’s medical, travel and potential repatriation needs.

 It should be noted that costs such as medical treatment in New Zealand and medical evacuation or repatriation can be prohibitive.
 It is therefore imperative that sums insured for these benefits should be set at an appropriately high figure – ideally this figure should be unlimited although the School will allow figures that it deems to be appropriately high.
-Below is the suggested minimum content for appropriate insurance policies according to the Education (Pastoral Care of International Students) Code of Practice 2021:
+Below is the suggested minimum content for appropriate insurance policies according to The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021: